 The National Institutes on Deafness and Other Communication Disorders (NIDCD) estimates more than 40 million Americans have noise-induced hearing loss (NIHL), the most preventable type of hearing loss.
 Reduce the risk of developing NIHL by turning down the volume on personal electronic devices and wearing hearing protection whenever you know you’ll be exposed to noisy environments.
 Don't forget to be prepared for even the unexpected hearing hazards that may be part of your life.

 Schedule regular hearing evaluations

 Make an appointment with a qualified hearing healthcare professional to have your hearing evaluated.
-Ask your physician for a referral or search the Healthy Hearing Find a Professional directory to find a hearing center in your community.
+Ask your physician for a referral or search the Healthy Hearing clinic directory to find an audiologist or hearing aid specialist in your community.

 Just as many adults are diligent about getting yearly physicals, it is good practice to schedule a hearing test each year.
 Once you have a baseline audiogram, you and your hearing health provider can closely watch for changes and take action if and when necessary.

 Treat your hearing loss